xabbu42/Bachelorarbeit/arbeit.md

 > characterize $E(K)$ as the set of arguments that achieves the best
 > tradeoff between minimizing the number of premises used and
-> maximizing the number of concusions obtained. [@Kitcher1989, 431]
+> maximizing the number of conclusions obtained. [@Kitcher1989, 431]

 Sowohl diese Definition wie auch Friedmanns eigene Definition haben jedoch technische Schwierigkeiten, welche nach @Kitcher1989 [432] in